Gandi/gandi.cli/gandicli.man.rst

 *  vhost delete            Delete a vhost.
 *  vhost info              Display information about a vhost.
 *  vhost list              List vhosts.
+*  vlan create             Create a new vlan
+*  vlan delete             Delete a vlan.
+*  vlan info               Display information about a vlan.
+*  vlan list               List vlans.
+*  vlan update             Update a vlan
 *  vm console              Open a console to virtual machine.
 *  vm create               Create a new virtual machine.
 *  vm delete               Delete a virtual machine.